emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 password = '**********'
 ```

 - Setting the CA certificate.
-If you are using Serverless or Basic deployment, you can download CA certificate file in the Deployment Overview of the Console.
+If you are using Serverless deployment, you can download CA certificate file in the Deployment Overview of the Console.
 If you are using Dedicated deployment, please refer to [Configure TLS/SSL](../deployments/tls_ssl.md) for certificate configuration.
 - Write the connect callback function 'on_connect'.
 This function will be called after connecting the client, and we can determine whether the client is connected successfully according to 'rc' in this function.